DonMMK/ExpressExpo/README.md

 # 🛠️ 1.
 Setup

+## What this guide will cover

+This guide will cover the steps to go from having an idea to developing, deploying and making an income from a mobile app.
+You dont need to know how to code to follow this guide as it will leverage AI tools to help you with the coding and development process.
+Throughout the process you will learn concepts and overtime you will understand your code better and be able to improve on your work.

 ## What You Need and Why

 | Item | Price | Why you need it |